sf105/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 some data into another".
 These business logics are often expressed by means of entity classes (e.g., an _Invoice_ class and a _Order_ class) exchanging messages.
 Business logic often do not depend on external services.
 And thus, such business logics can be easily tested and fully exercised by means of unit tests.
-Unit tests will give testers a full control in terms of the input data, as well as full observability in terms of asserting that the behavior was as expected.
+Unit tests will give testers a full control in terms of the input data, as well as full observability in terms of asserting that the behaviour was as expected.

 In here, a pragmatic comment would be that if you have a piece of code that deals